-From time to time, ChildFund is involved in various legal proceedings during the normal course of operations.
+From time to time, ChildFund is involved in various legal proceedings during the normal course of operations and resulting from in-country laws and regulations.
 In management's opinion, ChildFund is not currently involved in any legal proceedings which individually or in the aggregate could have a material effect on the financial condition, results of operations and/or liquidity of ChildFund.